AtharvaKitkaru/noteify/README.md

 ## Contributing

-We welcome contributions to make FlutterNote even better.
+We welcome contributions to make Noteify even better.
 Feel free to submit issues, pull requests, or suggest new features.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-Happy note-taking with FlutterNote! 📝✨
+Happy note-taking with Noteify! 📝✨